 Are there any tips for Matched Betting?

 From me, personally, I would say treat it as an investment and dedicate yourself to it as you would any job.
 Give yourself the time to learn the offers, and do all the offers available.
-I spend about an hour, three times a week doing matched betting and have made £457 profit since mid-September 2018.
-There is scope for me to earn a LOT more, and I know of some members who easily make an average of £300-£500 per month from spending about an hour a day working through offers.
+I spent about an hour, three times a week doing matched betting and made £457 profit in three months.
+There is scope to earn a LOT more, and I know of some members who easily make an average of £300-£500 per month from spending about an hour a day working through offers.
 Other members are earning £1,000 a month and more.
 The difference between a person who makes a lot of money and a person who makes a little money is purely on the amount of time they can allocate to it.
-If I can spare 3 hours per week, I’m sure you can, too!
+If I could spare 3 hours per week, I’m sure you can, too!